joshuaji03/joshuaji03.github.io/resume.md

 - With a team of 3 **used RStudio to visualize housing data to provide insight into residents’ real-estate preferences**

-## University of Washington Housing & Food Service
+## University of Washington Housing & Food Service (Seattle, WA)
-* [UW-HFS](https://hfs.uw.edu/) Administrate housing and residential life services at the University of Washington campus.*
+* [UW-HFS](https://hfs.uw.edu/) administrates the housing and residential life services at the University of Washington campus.*

 **Office Assistant** (July, 2018 - June, 2019)